Women’s Business Center Staff – Metro Atlanta

 Cally D’Angelo, Gwinnett Chamber of Commerce

 Carolina Ramon, UGA, SBDC, Office of Multicultural Business Development

-Slade, an independent financial advisor with LifePlan Financial Advisors, LLC, lends her 26 years of banking experience to provide personalized comprehensive financial planning and advisory services to small business owners and individual families throughout Georgia, New Jersey, and Texas and whereby she is a 2019 nominee for the Ladenburg Institute of Women & Finance.
-Prior to joining Commonwealth of Atlanta, Slade was a financial advisor with Waddell & Reed, where she was recognized as a recipient of Waddell & Reed’s 2015 Pacesetter as well as received her Chartered Retirement Planning Counselor Designation.
-A 21 year veteran of the Federal Reserve Bank of Atlanta, in this capacity, Slade served as a senior regional community development manager for the Atlanta Fed’s community and economic development (CED) team whereby she provided regional and national input around these areas.
+Sibyl Slade, is the President of IntegriVest Wealth Advisors, LLC.
+She lends her 28 years of banking and finance experience to provide personalized comprehensive financial planning and advisory services to small business owners and professionals.
+In 2019, she was a nominee for the Ladenburg Institute of Women & Finance.
+Prior to joining LifePlan Financial Advisors, Slade began her financial services career as a financial advisor with Waddell & Reed, where she was recognized as a recipient of Waddell & Reed’s 2015 Pacesetter as well as received her Chartered Retirement Planning Counselor Designation.
+A 21-year veteran of the Federal Reserve Bank of Atlanta, in this capacity, Slade served as a senior regional community development manager.